How To Troubleshoot Your WordPress Website?

 6. Refresh Your Website Permalinks:

-Since WordPress uses permalinks and URL structures that are helpful to search engine optimization, the permalinks may not always function as expected when you migrate material from one server to another.
+Since WordPress uses permalinks and URL structures that are helpful to search engine optimization, the permalinks may only sometimes function as expected when you migrate material from one server to another.
 You may easily store the permalinks in your WP Settings to avoid this kind of problem.
 Go to Settings > Permalinks > Save Changes.
-Or, if you prefer, you can make your own changes.
+Or, if you prefer, you can make your changes.

 Refresh Your Website Permalinks